magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 * You might run into issues if your firewall is set to block connections in the ranges 31000-32000 (required by Mesos) or 40000-45000 (required by Vamp)

 ## Spin up Vamp Runner
-Vamp Runner is the tool we use to demonstrate how individual features of Vamp can be combined to fit real world use cases and unlock the real power of Vamp.
+Vamp Runner is the tool we use to demonstrate how individual Vamp features can be combined to fit real world use cases.
+This unlocks the real power of Vamp.
 We developed Vamp Runner as an automated integration testing tool to make sure important patterns of Vamp worked as expected against all supported container scheduling stacks when building new versions of Vamp.
 After we realised how powerful the concept of recipes was, we added a graphical UI on top for demonstration purposes.
 Vamp Runner can still be used in CLI mode though for your automated integration testing purposes.
 All actions triggered by Vamp Runner can also be triggered by your CI or automation tool of choice, check out the recipes folder in the Github project ([github.com/magneticio - Vamp Runner recipes](https://github.com/magneticio/vamp-runner/tree/master/recipes)).

 Once Vamp is up and running, you can deploy Vamp Runner alongside it (if you don’t already have a running version of Vamp, check the [Vamp hello world set up](documentation/installation/hello-world) ).
 Vamp Runner connects to the Vamp API endpoint, specified as `VAMP_RUNNER_API_URL` in the below docker run command.
 Note that the IP of your Vamp API location might be different, change this accordingly.
 ```